Progress Matrix report

 - Remove pupil names for Governors

-To access the report, click on the Cohorts menu and select Progress Matrix:
+To access the report, click on the Reports menu and select Progress Matrix.

 This will bring up the Progress Matrix builder and a default report as follows:

 Note the drop-down menus across the top of the screen for selecting academic year and cohort and for applying filters to remove groups or specific pupils.
 The controls for building the Progress Matrix are found in the left-hand sidebar.
 By default, the report uses the 'Main Assessment' (usually your teacher assessment) in Reading; and the date parameters are set as follows:

 Often, showing the full list of names can be unnecessary, or even distracting.
 The names you're more likely to want to see are those who have converted from, say, On Track to Just Below or similar.

 Unticking Show Pupil Names then allows you to click in the cells for the names you want to see on screen.